Hit your refresh button to see the latest updates!

 This Bluegrass song was inspired by the various runaway truck accidents on the steep and winding descent from the crest of Big Savage Mountain on Route 160.
 Part of that descent follows a spur of Big Savage Mountain that is locally (but unofficially) known as Wellersburg Mountain.
 Several versions of the song are included below, under different titles.

-"Wellersburg" is a Country Music version of "Ode to Big Savage".
+"Wellersburg" is simply a Country Music version of "Ode to Big Savage".

-The Bluegrass song "From Big Savage Mountain Ridge" is an extended version of "Ode to Big Savage."
+The Bluegrass song "From Big Savage Mountain Ridge" is an extended version of "Ode to Big Savage," and in my view embodies the preferred lyrics.

 "Steep and Winding Road" is essentially a Country Music version of "From Big Savage Mountain Ridge", although the first verse is slightly different.